vecin2/em_automation/README.md

 ## Tutorials
 Within the templates there is a set of tutorials templates They provide good guide and practical examples on how templates are created.
 Feel free to change them to see how it impacts the prompting.

-#### Hide a Template
-A hidden template is not display among the templates to be filled.
-They are created so they can be reused and included in other templates but they don't make much sense on their own.
-Template can be hidden by adding the template under a folder called "hidden_templates" within the main template folder.

 # Setup
 ## Quick installation
  1. Unzip  "sqltask.zip" into your `project` folder.